 Mood stabilizers, like most psychiatric drugs, can create a dependency, most pronouncedly after long-term use.
 Lamictal dependence can occur over time.
 There is a lot yet to be learned about how Lamictal and similar drugs work, but it is known that the body can build up a tolerance to a drug.
 This means that when you stop taking such a drug you will experience withdrawal symptoms.22

-Withdrawal symptoms are also found as a component of addiction, where uncomfortable symptoms present when the drug is stopped.
-In the British Journal of Addiction, Goodman proposes a useful definition of addiction that includes powerlessness over the addictive substance, and continuing to take the addictive substance despite negative consequences of doing so.
+Withdrawal symptoms are also found as a component of developed dependence, where uncomfortable symptoms present when the drug is stopped.
+In the British Journal of Addiction, Goodman proposes a useful definition of addiction that includes powerlessness over the addictive substance and continuing to take the addictive substance despite the negative consequences of doing so.
 No reports have been found that document Lamictal addiction so defined.23

-The decision to come off Lamictal should be carefully assessed in the context of why it was prescribed, and whether the drug has or has not increased the health and quality of life of an individual.
+The decision to come off Lamictal should be carefully assessed in the context of why it was prescribed, whether the drug has or has not increased the health and quality of life of an individual, or whether the burden of Lamictal adverse effects has begun to outweigh the benefits.

 Because of the inherent risks involved with Lamictal, withdrawal should only be done under medical supervision so that the process can be done in a safe and controlled way.